Hari: In Sikhism

 Hari, Hari, Hari, Hari is the Name (of the Lord); rare are those who, as Gurmukh, obtain it.
 (SGGS, Ang.1313)In the Varan Bhai Gurdas, an early explanation and interpretation of Sikh theology, Bhai Gurdas also associates the name "ਹਰਿ" (Hari) in the form of Hari Krishan in the Dwapur Yuga with the letter "ਹ" (h) in "ਵਾਹਿਗੁਰੂ" (Waheguru).

-However, in the context of the Sri Guru Granth Sahib, the name "Hari" refers to the one monotheistic God of Sikhism.
-Hari is the same god in Sikhism that is also known in Hinduism as well.
+However, in the context of the Sri Guru Granth Sahib, the name "Hari" refers to the one monotheistic God of Sikhism, as similar to "Hari" is used in Vaishnavism for Parabrahman as well.
+However Sarabloh Granth and Dasam Granth call Krishna as Hari several times.
+Krishna creates several Krishna during his avatar during Ras Leela which is what Guru Ram Das mentioned in Adi Granth that Hari himself creates several Kanha for the Gopis and he himself becomes those Gopis.